osmaralexandre/Direct_stiffness_method/README.md

 # Direct Stiffness Method 2D frame

-This program consist to solve 2D frames using the direct stiffness method.
+This program consist of solving 2D frames using the direct stiffness method.

 ## How to use the program - step by step: